 The Ipad Pro is available in two sizes 11 inches and 12.9 inches.
 Both these sizes are considerably smaller than the 24, 27, or 32-inch monitors commonly used by artists.
 But they need to have a smaller screen to maintain portability.

-That is where the mobile version of the Illustrator comes into play.
+That is where the mobile version of Illustrator comes into play.
 Since we are already have limited screen space, the app is optimized in such a way that you get the most out of this display.

 No extra menus and tools are taking valuable screen space, they appear when you need them and disappear when you don’t.
-Similarily layers, buttons, and tool menus also appear and disappear as per usage, freeing extra screen space.
+Similarly, layers, buttons, and tool menus also appear and disappear as per usage, freeing extra screen space.

 Other Ipad Pro alternatives